If you want to ensure you’re getting the best car insurance rates, you need to know what determines your premium.

 How often should you shop for car insurance?

 Motorists who want to get the best deal on their car insurance should shop around for a new plan every time they renew their policy, which is typically every 6-12 months.
-This will protect drivers against rising rates and also help them make use of an improving financial situation.
+This will protect drivers against rising car insurance rates and also help them make use of an improving financial situation.